kfgodel/hibernate-by-convention/readme.md

 # Programmatic Hibernate

-Small test to verify how easy is to setup a maven project with hibernate as persistence engine, programmatically
+Project to abstract some of the unused hibernate details and offer a simplified programmatic interface to hibernate